ml5js/ml5-website-v01/docs/api-LSTMGenerator.md

   }
   ```

   `callback` - Optional.
 A function to be called when the model has generated content.
+If no callback is provided, it will return a promise that will be resolved once the model has generated new content.

 ## Source